Frenze, St Andrew's Church

 HERITAGE HIGHLIGHTS: Late medieval and Tudor brasses

-The interior is notably primarily for its late medieval and Elizabethan brass memorials to members of the Blennerhasset family, whose family pew stands in the nave, near a carved Jacobean pulpit.
+The interior is notable primarily for its late medieval and Elizabethan brass memorials to members of the Blennerhasset family, whose family pew stands in the nave, near a carved Jacobean pulpit.

 The Blennerhassett Brasses